synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Notice that `row.find(criteria.text(string)` is shorthand for `temp = row.find(criteria); temp.text(string)`

 This final function gets invoked automatically by the web browser when any checkbox gets toggled.
-The reason WHY is that change() command made back in the report_status() routine.
+The reason **why** is that change() command made back in the report_status() routine.

 ```js
 // Call 'lights()' function on E20 -> addressed SNAP node